Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: Introduction and Main Results

+In this paper we start with the construction of the symplectic field theory (SFT).
+As a general theory of symplectic invariants, SFT has been outlined in \cite{EGH} by Y. Eliashberg, A. Givental and H. Hofer who have predicted its formal properties.
+The actual construction of SFT is a hard analytical problem which will be overcome be means of the polyfold theory due to the present authors.
+The current paper addresses a significant amount of the arising issues and the general theory will be completed in part II of this paper.
+To illustrate the polyfold theory we shall use the results of the present paper to describe an alternative construction of the Gromov-Witten invariants for general compact symplectic manifolds.

-\section{Introduction and Main Results}
+\chapter{Introduction and Main Results}

 In this paper we start with the application of the polyfold theory to the symplectic field theory (SFT) outlined in \cite{EGH}.
 It turns out that the polyfold structures near noded stable curves lead also naturally to a polyfold description of the Gromov-Witten theory which is a by-product of the analytical foundation of SFT, presented here.
-The SFT will be completed in \cite{HWZ5}.
+The polyfold constructions for SFT will be completed in \cite{HWZ5}.
 The Gromov-Witten invariants (GW-invariants) are invariants of symplectic manifolds deduced from the structure of stable pseudoholomorphic maps from noded Riemann surfaces to the symplectic manifold.
 The construction of GW invariants of general symplectic manifolds goes back to Fukaya-Ono in \cite{FO} and Li--Tian in \cite{LT}.
 Cieliebak--Mohnke studied the genus zero case in \cite{CM}.
 Earlier work for special symplectic manifolds are due to Ruan in \cite{R1} and \cite{R2}.
+We suggest \cite{MW} for a discussion of some of the inherent difficulties in these approaches.

 Our approach to the GW-invariants is quite different from the approaches in the literature.
-We shall apply the general Fredholm theory developed in \cite{HWZ2,HWZ3,HWZ3.5} and surveyed in \cite{Hofer} and \cite{H2}.
+We shall apply the general Fredholm theory developed in \cite{HWZ2,HWZ3,HWZ3.5} and surveyed in \cite{Hofer} and \cite{H2}. {A comprehensive discussion of the abstract theory will be contained in the upcoming lecture note \cite{HWZ10}}.
 The theory is designed for the analytical foundations of the SFT in \cite{HWZ5}.

 We recall from \cite{HWZ3.5} that a polyfold $Z$ is a metrizable space equipped with with an equivalence class of polyfold structures.
 A polyfold structure $[X,\beta]$ consists of an ep-groupoid $X$ which one could consider as a generalization of an \'etale proper Lie groupoid whose object and morphism sets have M-polyfold structures instead of manifold structures, and whose structure maps are sc-smooth maps.
 Moreover, $\beta:\abs{X}\to Z$ is a homeomorphism between the orbit space of $X$ and the topological space $Z$.
 The relevant concepts here are recalled in Section \ref{sc-smoothness} below.